-From 2013/14, the council has not had a fully funded capital programme, and although there has not been a need to borrow in full externally, due to the use of investment balances, it is necessary to make adequate provision for the repayment of debt in the form of Minimum Revenue Provision in the accounts for the unfunded element of prior year's capital expenditure funded by internal borrowing.
+From 2013/14, the council has not had a fully funded capital programme, and although there has not been a need to borrow in full externally, due to the use of investment balances, it will be necessary to make adequate provision for the repayment of debt in the form of Minimum Revenue Provision in 2019/20 for the unfunded element of 2013/14 and 2014/15 expenditure.
 The preferred method for existing underlying borrowing is Option 3 (Asset Life Method) whereby the MRP will be spread over the useful life of the asset.
-Useful life is dependent on the type of asset and has been reviewed in 2019/20 to ensure that the useful life is still appropriate.
-Following this review asset lives now ranges from 7 years (ICT equipment) to 50 years (Investment properties, regeneration sites and carparks for example).
+Useful life is dependent on the type of asset and was reviewed in 2019/20.
+Following that review asset lives now ranges from 7 years (ICT equipment) to 50 years (Investment properties, regeneration sites and carparks for example).

-In applying the new asset lives historic MRP has been overpaid and in accordance with MHCLG MRP Guidance can be reclaimed in future years.
-The council has a policy to ring fence costs and income associated with regeneration assets and as such has shown these MRP changes separately (see table below).
+In applying the new asset lives historic MRP had been overpaid and in accordance with MHCLG MRP Guidance can be reclaimed in future years.
+The council has a policy to ring fence costs and income associated with regeneration assets and as such has shown these MRP changes separately, see table below.
+The overpayment of £1,057,660.39 results in no MRP needing to be charged to the accounts for the regeneration assets until 2025/26, when a partial charge will be required, utilising the remainder of the overpayment balance.